openbmc/docs/designs/mctp.md

 Author: Jeremy Kerr <jk@ozlabs.org> <jk>

+Other contributors: Sumanth Bhat, Richard Thomaiyar

 ## Problem Description

-Currently, we have a few different methods of communication between host and BMC.
-This is primarily IPMI-based, but also includes a few hardware-specific side-channels, like hiomap.
-On OpenPOWER hardware at least, we've definitely started to hit some of the limitations of IPMI (for example, we have need for >255 sensors), as well as the hardware channels that IPMI typically uses.
+With IPMI standards body no longer operational, DMTF's PMCI working group defines standards to address `inside the box` communication interfaces between the components of the platform management subsystem, including host-BMC communication.

-This design aims to use the Management Component Transport Protocol (MCTP) to provide a common transport layer over the multiple channels that OpenBMC platforms provide.
-Then, on top of MCTP, we have the opportunity to move to newer host/BMC messaging protocols to overcome some of the limitations we've encountered with IPMI.
+This design aims to implement Management Component Transport Protocol (MCTP) to provide a common transport layer protocol for application layer protocols providing platform manageability solutions and to provide an opportunity to move to newer host/BMC messaging protocols to overcome some of the limitations we've encountered with IPMI (Sensor limit, h/w channel limitations etc.).

 ## Background and References

-Separating the "transport" and "messaging protocol" parts of the current stack allows us to design these parts separately.
-Currently, IPMI defines both of these; we currently have BT and KCS (both defined as part of the IPMI 2.0 standard) as the transports, and IPMI itself as the messaging protocol.

-Some efforts of improving the hardware transport mechanism of IPMI have been attempted, but not in a cross-implementation manner so far.
-This does not address some of the limitations of the IPMI data model.

 MCTP defines a standard transport protocol, plus a number of separate physical layer bindings for the actual transport of MCTP packets.
 These